Why MRI at North Houston X-Ray and Imaging Center?

 Hitachi Airis Elite Open MRI in Houston

-• We perform your MRI with the the Airis Elite: the best and latest technology available — open, spacious, comfortable and quiet.
+• We perform your MRI with the Airis Elite: the best and latest technology available — open, spacious, comfortable, and quiet.

-• We can set you for a same-day appointment.
+• We can set you up for a same-day appointment.
 Walk-ins are also welcome!

 Each of our doctors is a board-certified radiologist.

-• Our friendly staff is caring and highly-qualified.
-From the moment you walk through our door, your comfort and well being are our first priority.
+• Our friendly staff is caring and highly qualified.
+From the moment you walk through our door, your comfort and well-being are our priority.

-• Results of your MRI are faxed to your doctor the same day, and the final report is sent within 24 hours.
+• The results of your MRI are faxed to your doctor the same day, and the final report is sent within 24 hours.

 • We have plenty of free parking, and we’re conveniently located off I-45, just three miles north of I-610 North.